mrbech/SPPP/report/01_solutions.md

 ```

 #Question 2
-The *SortTask* is an immutable object, this is done by making the public fields
+The *SortTask* is an immutable object, this is done by making all the fields
 *final*.
 By being immutable we ensure that after its creation no one can update
 the instance, so we can safely pass it around in different threads.
 Any thread
 that needs to do an "update" of the *SortTask* will instead have to create a new